PavanTheHacker55/PavanTheHacker55/README.md

 ## 👋 Hi there, I'm Pavan Kumar!
-I’m a Tech enthusiast, Hacker, and Programmer.
+I’m a Tech enthusiast, Hacker, and Programmer..

-I ❤️ to **inspire and educate** people in IT.

 ## 🛠️ Technologies and Tools